aireilly/openshift-mkdocs/docs/scalability_and_performance/node-observability-operator.md

     node-observability-operator-controller-manager  1/1     1           1           40h
     ```

-### Installing the Node Observability Operator using the web console
+### Installing the Node Observability Operator using the web console {#install-node-observability-using-web-console_node-observability-operator}

 You can install the Node Observability Operator from the OpenShift Container Platform web console.